Many people struggle with the whole concept of meditation. Some try to do it and give up, thinking they might be doing it wrong.

 It might sound counter-intuitive at first but...

-While many people turn to meditation to help reduce stress or anxiety, there is a more practical incentive to start meditating each day.
+Getting started with meditation helps reduce stress or anxiety, there is a more practical incentive to start meditating each day.

-The time we invest in meditation and mindfulness returns to us many times over.
+The time we invest in getting started with meditation and mindfulness returns to us many times over.

 Essentially it is down to understanding our breath.